ibnIrshad/canvas-cptool/README.md

 canvas-cptool
 =============

-I am a CherryPy tool for authenticating and making calls to the [Canvas LMS API](https://canvas.instructure.com/doc/api/).
+A CherryPy tool for authenticating and making calls to the [Canvas LMS API](https://canvas.instructure.com/doc/api/), a learning management software.

 # Features

-I can:
 * Abstract away the entire OAuth2 Token Request Flow in a single line of code
 * Prevent access to a page using a python decorator for a user without Canvas authentication (i.e. a valid token)
 * Make memcachable API calls in one line